AB6IX: 2021–2022: International collaborations, Mo' Complete series, Japanese debut, A to B and Savior

 In June, AB6IX began their fan meeting tour 'AB_NEW AREA', with the first events held on June 4 and 5 in Seoul.
 They then had evens in Japan and the United States.
 Then, on August 27, they held a fan meeting in Bangkok, Thailand.
 On August 17, AB6IX released their second Japanese EP Savior.
+On August 27, they released special single for their fans "Chance", also marks their first english single since debut.
 On September 15, AB6IX released the song "Moonlight", a collaboration with Faroese singer Reiley.

-AB6IX released their sixth EP on October 4, called Take a Chance, with the title track "Sugarcoat".
+On October 4, their sixth EP Take a Chance was released which contains seven-track including the lead single "Sugarcoat" and a Korean version of "Chance".